 This was a special event that took place for a limited time.
 After meeting up with a mysterious Bard, you’re transported to this area where some of the developers on the FFXIV team are working.
 Yoshi-P even acknowledges the player, stating that this game wouldn’t be possible without them.
 It was a neat little quest that acknowledged the player base and provided some inside hints at Stormblood (there was a poster of a Red Mage on one of their boards).
 I’d love to see more events like this in the future.

 #9 – Praetorium/Ultima Weapon

 The entire dungeon before this boss fight, The Praetorium, is quite the feat, especially for an MMO.
 If you didn’t run it with some friends, most people just charged right through it.
 The best thing to do is get a group and experience the story.
 There’s lots of cutscenes to sit through.
 It’s an epic dungeon that ends with you battling the badass Ultima Weapon.
-There have been bigger battles, but this one was the first to leave an impression.
+There have been bigger battles since then, but this one was the first to leave an impression.

 #8 – Acquiring the Magitek Armor mount

 Fans of FFIII/FFVI got this beauty once they finished the Praetorium.
 The developers even added in Terra’s Theme later on in a patch, which plays while you ride it.
 I use the gold one I got from commendations (because I’m amazing) still to this day.

 I didn’t see this coming.
 The Waking Sands had become your base of operations with the Scions.
 So when you return after fighting the primal Titan to find bodies strewn about inside, you can only assume the worst.
 Minfilia and the Scions had been kidnapped by the Garlean Empire.
 It was a major turning point in A Realm Reborn and totally took me by surprise.
 After being rescued, the group sets up a different base in Revenant’s Toll.
 It’s hidden in a bar you might remember from another Final Fantasy game, 7th Heaven.